ironhack-labs/lab-html-exercise/readme.md

 In the end of this document, you will find guidelines on how to submit the exercise.

-**Keep in mind that you don't have to wait to fully finish the exercise to make a pull request.
-You only have to make a pull request once.
+**Keep in mind that you don't have to wait to fully finish the exercise to make a pull request.z You only have to make a pull request once.
 After that, every time when you make a commit, it will be automatically added and shown in the pull request.**

 ## Instructions